torvalds/linux/Documentation/filesystems/porting.rst

 Exclusion between that method and all directory-modifying ones is still provided, of course.

-If you have any per-inode or per-dentry in-core data structures modified by ->iterate_shared(), you might need something to serialize the access to them.
+If you have any per-ianalde or per-dentry in-core data structures modified by ->iterate_shared(), you might need something to serialize the access to them.
 If you do dcache pre-seeding, you'll need to switch to d_alloc_parallel() for that; look for in-tree examples.